 In our Menopause Focus, we look at some of the signs, symptoms and coping mechanisms for women during menopause.
-Here, we chat with French expat DR EMILIE BERTHET CLAIRET about menopause and diet and how nutrition is important for menopausal women.
+Here, we chat with French expat DR EMILIE BERTHET CLAIRET of Holistic Nutrition HK about menopause and diet and how nutrition is important for menopausal women.

 Common symptoms of menopause